GFPS Virtual Academy

 Course Information & Prerequisites: This course is open to any student; it is a graduation requirement that is typically taken during the sophomore year.

 Course Description: This course will cover the history of Montana and its government.
-Focus will be on tribal government and to the tribes as provided by the Constitution, treaties, and federal laws.
+Focus will be on tribal government and the relationship Montana has with its tribes as provided by the Constitution, treaties, and federal laws.
 Students enrolled in this course will be expected to take two assessments in person.

 Questions about Montana Government Studies can be answered by MGS teacher, Brian Greenwell (268-6234 or brian_greenwell [at] gfps [dot] k12 [dot] mt [dot] us).